hyunsuk-ko/ImpressonistCNN/README.md

 ## Repository Manifest

-* architectures/    - this directory contains the architectures for the three models included in our ensemble
+* architectures    - this directory contains the architectures for the three models included in our ensemble
     * efficientnet.py
     * googlenet.py
     * resnet.py
-* tuning/    - this directory contains the notebooks used to perform the hyperparameter tuning experiments
+* tuning    - this directory contains the notebooks used to perform the hyperparameter tuning experiments
     * Deep_Impressionist_Efficientnet.ipynb
     * GoogLeNet_Trial.ipynb
 * .gitignore